jonas-pietzsch/fabric-composer-engine-supplychain/README.md

 1. As a `Manufacturer` I want to be able to create produced motors with a unique serial number in order to track further history of it and prove uniqueness.
 2. As a `Manufacturer` I want to be able to transfer ownership of inserted motors to a `Merchant` in order to model a sell proccess to it.
 3. As a `Merchant` I want to be able to transfer an owned motor to a `Customer` in order to model a sell process/installation process into his car.

+## Further feature ideas

+These are further ideas but did not have been implemented yet.

 4. As a `Customer` I want to claim the two-year warranty by help of a `Merchant` at a `Manufacturer` in order to get a motors' damage repaired or refunded.
 5. As a `Customer` or `Merchant` or `Manufacturer` I want to report a stolen motor in order to let everyone know that its serial number now resolves to a stolen item.

 ## How to use?